christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 ![]({{ site.url }}/img/tensorflow_tutorial_add.png)

-As you can see, our addition operation is present but symbols are not named, it is possible to name them
+As you can see, our addition operation is present but symbols are not named, it is possible to name them for debugging or display in Tensorboard :

 ```python
 # tensorflow